Information on commercial uses considered to be formula retail establishments (i.e. Chain Stores).

 Read the FAQ

-To determine if a use/establishment qualifies as a formula retail establishment, the Planning Department has created a Formula Retail Establishment Affadavit & Checklist.
-If a use does qualify as a Formula Retail Establishment, then additional controls and regulations will apply depending on the zoning district where the proposed business will be located.
+To determine if a use/establishment qualifies as a formula retail use, the Planning Department has created a Formula Retail Use Affidavit & Checklist.
+If a use does qualify as Formula Retail, then additional controls and regulations will apply depending on the zoning district where the proposed business will be located.

 The formula retail definition can apply only to the following types of uses: